- Core Facilities Finder

 The core facility provides comprehensive Viral and Molecular support to serve the needs of Penn/Wistar/CHOP investigators in the area of basic, translational and clinical HIV research.
 In addition to an offering of standard services, we are available to develop customized viral and molecular support services as needed in collaboration with CFAR investigators, training for new personnel, and consultation, training, and mentoring as needed.
 The facility offers virology and molecular support services, as well as Deep Sequencing support and single genome amplification services.

-The CNSC supports researchers by providing in-house expertise in medicinal chemistry, metal chelate chemistry, polymer synthesis, and nanoparticle production and surface functionalization.
+The CNSC supports researchers by providing in-house expertise in medicinal chemistry, metal chelate chemistry, polymer synthesis, nanoparticle production and surface functionalization, and site-specific antibody labeling.
 Our chemists provide custom, problem-specific support for researchers in medical, chemical, and materials science fields.
-Specific services include: consultation and assistance with the design of chemical/medicinal compounds, in-house synthesis of chemical/medicinal compounds, custom nanoparticle design and synthesis, custom nanoparticle surface functionalization, as well as polymer and dendrimer synthesis.
+Specific services include: consultation and assistance with the design of chemical/medicinal compounds, in-house synthesis of chemical/medicinal compounds, custom nanoparticle design and synthesis, custom nanoparticle surface functionalization, polymer and dendrimer synthesis, and site-specific antibody labeling.
 In addition to custom services, the CNSC also provides a Catalog of pre-made reactive metal chelates for radiolabeling and other imaging applications, reactive near-infrared imaging agents, hydrophobic and hydrophilic nanoparticles.

 The Clinical Research Computing Unit (CRCU) is an Academic Clinical Research Organization that expertly provides the full range of services essential for the conduct of clinical research projects, including Phase I-IV, multi-center, randomized, clinical trials, registry, and cohort studies.
 The CRCU employs proven technologies and tools to ensure superior data quality.
 We can also provide custom development solutions when appropriate for project needs.
 The CRCU has extensive experience in managing multi-institution research networks as the data coordinating center and offer expert staff with a prime focus on quality data.
 The CRCU specializes in study design and development, site management and training, data collection, processing, quality control, regulatory requirements and reporting, database development, administration, security, data storage and proposal development.